 No – it’s completely free to enter the BCI Awards.

 We accept self-nominated and third party entries for both organizations and individuals.

 There are no limits to how many unique submissions can be made by an individual or organization as long as they meet the eligibility requirements for the category / region.

-• There are seven BCI regions (Africa, Asia, Australasia, Europe, India, Middle East, and North America)
+There are six BCI regions (Africa, Asia Pacific, Europe, India & South Asia, Middle East, and the Americas)

 No, you must enter the appropriate regional award.